secretstartups/handbook/hiring/job-families/index.html.md

 ## Templates for New Job Family

 There are two templates on this page.
 The first template is appropriate when the job family has 1 or 2 job titles and more levles (i.e. junior, intermediate, senior, manager, director) or specialities; [for example](/job-families/engineering/backend-engineer/).
-There can be many levles for each of the titles.
+There can be many levels for each of the titles.
 The second template is appropriate when there are many different job titles within the same family; [for example](/job-families/people-ops/total-rewards/).

+### Job Family Template 1

 After pasting this template search for *{add* to quickly navigate to areas of input.